qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 "library" Key and Manifest Files
 ================================

-The ``:ref:`pages/tool/generator_config_ref#library``` key of a configuration holds information about source locations that will be considered in a job (much like the CLASSPATH in Java).
+The :ref:`pages/tool/generator_config_ref#library` key of a configuration holds information about source locations that will be considered in a job (much like the CLASSPATH in Java).
 Each element specifies one such library.
-The term "library" is meant here in the broadest sense; everything that has a qooxdoo class structure with source code can be considered a library in this context.
-This includes applications like the Showcase or the Feedreader, add-ins like the Testrunner or the Apiviewer, contribs from the qooxdoo-contrib repository like the Inspector, or of course the qooxdoo framework library itself.
-The main purpose of any such library entry is to provide the path to its "Manifest" file.
+The term "library" is meant here in the broadest sense; everything that has a qooxdoo application structure with a *Manifest.json* file can be considered a library in this context.
+This includes applications like the Showcase or the Feedreader, add-ins like the Testrunner or the Apiviewer, contribs from the qooxdoo-contrib repository, or of course the qooxdoo framework library itself.
+The main purpose of any *library* entry in the configuration is to provide the path to the library's "Manifest" file.

 .. _pages/tool/generator_config_articles#manifest_files: